MSUSEL/msusecl-pique-data/src/main/java/persistence/README.md

 provide classes necessary for authenticating, configuring, and executing calls to third-party businessObjects's.
 They are designed with current needs in mind, but are extensible to allow for consumption of new data sources.
 Additionally, PIQUE offers preconfigured tooling for building a mirror of the NVD using MongoDB and docker.
-Both businessObjects consumption utilities, and database access utilities are discussed in detail below.
+Both businessObjects consumption utilities, and persistence access utilities are discussed in detail below.

 ----------